Frequently Asked Questions

 Q. How have you consulted with local people?

-A. We are consulting with local people through hosting two round of public information days (PIDs).
+A. We will be consulting with local people through hosting three round of public information days (PIDs).
 The first round of events was held in September 2018, and were informal drop in sessions for people to come and view the plans and leave feedback.
-We will be holding second round of events in early 2019.
+A second round of PIDs was held in February 2019 to provide an update on the project and seek views on mitigation.
+The third phase of PIDs is being held in June 2019 to consult on the PEIR.